louis782/49Triangles/README.md

 # 49Triangles

-Little baldi's basics mod I made for fun in 2 days based of off the other mod called -B made by bermud
+Little baldi's basics mod I made for fun in 2 days based of off another mod called -B made by bermud

 Also thanks to my friend for making the background song!